History of the British Raj: Effects on the economy

 The rush of technology was also changing the agricultural economy in India: by the last decade of the 19th century, a large fraction of some raw materials—not only cotton, but also some food-grains—were being exported to faraway markets.
 Consequently, many small farmers, dependent on the whims of those markets, lost land, animals, and equipment to money-lenders.
 More tellingly, the latter half of the 19th century also saw an increase in the number of large-scale famines in India.
 Although famines were not new to the subcontinent, these were particularly severe, with tens of millions dying, and with many critics, both British and Indian, laying the blame at the doorsteps of the lumbering colonial administrations.

+Another incontrovertible fact of British rule is that India’s population increased more than twofold from 170 million in 1750 to 425 million in 1950, a rough measure of major improvements in public health and nutrition, despite India’s cyclical famines.

 In terms of the longer lasting effects and legacies of the economic impact of the British Raj, the impact predominantly stems from the irregular investment of areas of infrastructure.
 Simon Carey explains how the investment into Indian society was 'narrowly focused' and favoured the growth of transportation of goods and workers.
-Therefore India has since seen an uneven economic development of society.
+Therefore, India has since seen an uneven economic development of society.
 For example, Acemoglu et al. (2001) identify how the inability of certain areas of rural India to cope with disease and famine best explain this uneven development of the nation.
 Carey also points out that a lasting impact of the British Raj is the transformation of India into an agricultural trading economy.
 Therefore, some areas of India, predominantly in affluent urban areas, have benefited from the legacies of the British Raj in the long term due to the transformation of Indian economic culture to a production based economy.
 However, the majority of Indian society has experienced a negative impact of the British Raj, especially in rural and suburban areas, due to the focus of investment into transport such as railways and canals rather than into healthcare and primary education.